fcoba/Galaxy_Image_Classification/README.md

 ### Elliptical Galaxy
 ![Elliptical Galaxy](data/train/elliptical/100078.jpg 'Elliptical Galaxy 100078')

-## Models
+## Model Results

 ### CNN
-For the convolutional neural network, 3-layers are used to train the model, using an stochastic gradient descent optimizer, and a binary-cross entropy loss function.
+For the convolutional neural network, a stochastic gradient descent optimizer was used, and a binary-cross entropy loss function.
 Addtionally, a learning rate, momentum, and augmentation were also used.
 The activation functions were all relu except for the very last single layer which used a sigmoid activation function.
 Dropout was also used to make sure the accuracy did not oscillate too much.

 ```python
 cnn1 = cnn.fit(X_train, y_train,